-At this stage, you have identified an opportunity/gap on the market, the competition setting is in your favor, and there are no hidden external factors that could prevent you.
+At this stage, you have identified an opportunity/gap in the market, the competition setting is in your favor, and there are no hidden external factors that could prevent you.
 You must use that information in tailoring your product/service to the market.
-Here comes the 4P/7P model handy (Product, Price, Place, Promotion –for services additionally People, Processes, Physical Evidence) – what products, what is the selling price, through which distribution channels, and promotion channels.
+Here comes the handy 4P/7P model (Product, Price, Place and Promotion and additionally People, Processes and Physical Evidence for services.)
 If you have several market segments, then you should tailor your service to each of them.
 At this stage, you have to define your business model.
-I strongly recommend the business model canvas as a model to define what is your input, value-added process, output.
+I strongly recommend the business model canvas as a model to define what is your input, value-added process and output.
 It should demonstrate how you intend to make money from your business.

 5. Business Plan

 Now that you have all the bases covered, you are ready to combine everything into a business plan.
 If you followed all the previous steps, the business plan should be a piece of cake.
 But if you got to this stage skipping the previous ones, then there’s a lot of work ahead of you.

 Every business plan has to cover 5 main sections (regardless of which template you will use, and what structure, each business plan must address all these points):

 - External analysis – which we covered with market research (market, industry, competition and PESTLE.)

 - Internal analysis -which is mostly covered by business development.
 You will need to add a marketing plan, sales plan, action plan etc. in order to have this section complete.